asaboor-gh/Vasp2Visual/README.md

 PS> Get-IndexedPlot 30,-20 -xTickDistance 25 #Creates the plot with bands and k-point indexed as givnen in figure below.
 PS> Find-GapOfBands 10 9 #returns band gap.
 ```
 Above command Can return bandwidth if smaller index is first say 9 10, or of same band 9 9.
-This is extemely useful to find the Bandwith between VBM and Minimim value of energy on lowest band. try "Find-GapOfBands 1 VBM_BandNumber.
+This is extemely useful to find the Bandwith between VBM and Minimim value of energy on lowest band. try:
 ```powershell
 PS> Find-GapOfBands 1 9
 17.4247